Seppli11/ZHAW-Summary/summaries/Allgemein/PROG/4_Testing.md

 Spies are similar to stubs, but record which members were invoked.
 This information can be checked in unit tests.

 #### Fakes

+A fake will implement a class similar to the production class but with shortcuts (e.g. an in-memory database)

 #### Mock